Surface Bogoliubov-Dirac cones and helical Majorana hinge modes in superconducting Dirac semimetals: Topological properties of superconducting Dirac semimetals

-which indicates the existence of helical Majorana modes on the $k_{y}$-parallel hinges.
-In Fig.~\ref{sotsc}, we provide numerical results to support the realization of a second-order time-reversal invariant TSC with helical Majorana hinge modes when the criterion established above is fulfilled.
+When $\eta\neq0$ and $R_{\rm BIS}>R_{\rm PNS}$, the first line realizes a one-dimensional (1D) time-reversal invariant TSC in the $k_{z}$ direction~\cite{shen2013topological}.
+Considering a half-infinity surface occupying the region $0\leq z<+\infty$, doing the replacement $k_{z}\rightarrow-i\partial_z$ and solving the eigenvalue equation $H_{s}\phi_{\alpha}(z)=E_{\alpha}\phi_{\alpha}(z)$ under boundary conditions $\phi_{\alpha}(0)=\phi_{\alpha}(+\infty)=0$, one will find the existence of two branches of charge-neutral midgap states with opposite spin polarizations on the boundary of the surface, with their dispersions given by $E_{\alpha=1,2}=\pm \lambda k_{y}$ (see Appendix~A), indicating the appearance of helical Majorana modes on the hinges.
+In Fig.~\ref{sotsc}, we further provide numerical results for $\mu\neq0$ to support the realization of a second-order time-reversal invariant TSC with helical Majorana hinge modes when the criterion established above is fulfilled.